Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Is Toast worth the price?

-For serious restaurant operations that will use Toast’s full ecosystem — handhelds, KDS, online ordering, loyalty, marketing — the premium can be justified through efficiency gains and additional revenue.
+For serious restaurant operations that will use Toast’s full ecosystem (handhelds, KDS, online ordering, loyalty, marketing), the premium can be justified through efficiency gains and added revenue.
 For small, simple operations, Toast is often overkill.
-A café doing $15K/month probably doesn’t need Toast’s complexity and cost when Square would work fine at half the price.
+A cafe doing $15K/month probably doesn’t need Toast’s complexity and cost when Square would work fine at half the price.

 Get Your Toast POS Quote

-Before your call, know your monthly card volume, how many terminals/handhelds you need, and which add-ons matter to you.
+Before your call, know your monthly card volume, how many terminals and handhelds you need, and which add-ons matter to you.
 This helps you get an apples-to-apples quote you can compare against competitors.

 Get your personalized Toast quote